EngineerBetter/engineerbetter-hugo/content/blog/suse-caasp-on-aws.md

 Again, this isn't documented as a supported method of implementation, but it was effective in my case.

 ## 3. Management SSH key
 When creating the SSH key on your Management instance in the [first step](https://documentation.suse.com/suse-caasp/4.2/html/caasp-deployment/_deployment_instructions.html#ssh.configuration) of the deployment instructions, make sure to run `ssh-keygen -t rsa`, rather than copy pasting the `ssh-keygen -t ed25519` as suggested.
 You'll hit issues with AWS key incompatibiliy during the Terraform stages later on if you don't.

 ## 4. Install the installation tools
-Go through the [tool installation steps](https://documentation.suse.com/suse-caasp/4.2/html/caasp-deployment/_deployment_instructions.html#_installation_tools) to get Terraform and Skuba installed on the Management instance along with the necessary configuration files (you'll need your trial Registration code to complete these steps).
+Go through the [tool installation steps](https://documentation.suse.com/suse-caasp/4.2/html/caasp-deployment/_deployment_instructions.html#_installation_tools) to get Terraform and `skuba` installed on the Management instance along with the necessary configuration files (you'll need your trial registration code to complete these steps).

 <figure>
   <img src="/img/blog/caasp-on-aws/packages-install-management.gif" alt="A gif of a terminal showing SUSE CaaS Platform packages being installed on the Management instance" class="fit image">
   <figcaption>SUSE CaaS Platform installation packages being installed on the Management Node</figcaption>
 </figure>

-> Note: Skuba is the SUSE-built cli that wraps around `kubeadm` to simplify deployments and upgrades of kubadm-based clusters.
+> Note: `skuba` is the SUSE-built cli that wraps around `kubeadm` to simplify deployments and upgrades of kubadm-based clusters.

 Once you've completed these steps you can navigate to the [AWS specific deployment instructions](https://documentation.suse.com/suse-caasp/4.2/html/caasp-deployment/_deployment_instructions.html#_deployment_on_amazon_web_services_aws)